The awarding of the prize was cancelled in 2020 and the world’s best players are again making their cases to claim the coveted individual honour

 Although the prize will not be handed out until December, performances over the coming weeks will go a long way to deciding who will and won’t be in contention to succeed 2019 winner Lionel Messi.

-With the European domestic season over with and summer tournaments still to come, the world’s best players are beginning to come to the fore.
+With the European season now well behind us and both Euro 2020 and the Copa America hurtling towards a conclusion, the world’s best players are beginning to come to the fore.

 So, by using their performances so far, as well as predictions of what is likely still to come in 2021, who holds the most power in this year’s race?